 I also recommend using referrals.
 If you have friends who work on open source, they’ll often know which projects are friendly to new contributors and might make a good place to start.

 Once you’ve found a project, you’ll want to keep in mind some basic contribution etiquette as you get started.

 Approaching a new project can be less stressful if you take a couple of preparatory steps.

 First, do some research.
 Many projects have an issues backlog that details what the project needs—often including gaps in documentation.
 This is a great place to get ideas for what to work on.
 It can also give you a sense of the people involved in the project and how other contributors have interacted with it.

 Second, review any contribution guidelines.
-A lot of projects outline these in a or a .
+A lot of projects outline these in a README file or a CONTRIBUTING file.
 These files usually contain instructions on how to contribute to the project—guidelines on where and what to branch, testing, and continuous integration, or community standards like code linting or formatting.
 The instructions should help you ensure that your contributions are in line with community standards.